Configure private link for Azure Monitor

-Configuring an instance of Azure Private Link requires you to:
+Configuring an instance of Azure Private Link requires the following steps.
+Each of these steps are detailed in the sections below.

-- Create an Azure Monitor Private Link Scope (AMPLS) with resources.
+- Create an Azure Monitor Private Link Scope (AMPLS).

 This article reviews how configuration is done through the Azure portal.
 It provides an example Azure Resource Manager template (ARM template) to automate the process.